torchlard/Notes/Security/authentication.md

 2. if access token not expired, return data to user
 3. if access token failed, use refresh token to apply new access token
 4. if refresh token not exipred, return new Access token
+5. store jwt in HttpOnly cookie, not session/local storage

 ## session VS JWT
 ### scalability